Back to Library

 Overview

-• Friedrich Wöhler (1828): Synthesized urea, disproving the vital force theory that only living organisms could produce organic compounds.
+• Friedrich Wöhler (1828): Synthesized urea from inorganic ammonium cyanate, disproving the vital force theory – the belief that organic compounds could only be produced by living organisms.

-• Aleksandr Butlerov (1861): Proposed the theory of chemical structure, stating that the properties of an organic compound depend on its structural arrangement.
+• Aleksandr Butlerov (1861): Proposed the theory of chemical structure, emphasizing that the properties of an organic compound are determined by the arrangement of its atoms (structural formula).

-• Otto Diels and Kurt Alder (1928): Discovered the Diels-Alder reaction, a fundamental cycloaddition reaction used in organic synthesis.
+• Otto Diels and Kurt Alder (1928): Discovered the Diels-Alder reaction, a powerful tool in organic synthesis for creating cyclic compounds.
+This reaction is still widely used today.

-• Expanded our understanding of the nature and behavior of organic compounds.
+• Significantly expanded our understanding of the nature and behavior of organic compounds.

-• Revolutionized the fields of biochemistry, medicine, and materials science.
+• Revolutionized the fields of biochemistry, medicine, materials science, and many others.

 Wöhler Synthesis: Discovering the Organic Origins of Life